Carlos Santana Preview, Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.82 team ERA that ranks third among all league pitching staffs.
+- The Padres' 3.85 team ERA ranks fifth among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.